-- 6.4.d.(1) Each resident has a resident development plan documented by the RPD or designee by the end of the resident orientation period; - 6.4.d.(2) On a quarterly basis, the RPD or designee assesses the residents' progress and determines if the development plan needs to be adjusted; - 6.4. d.
-(3) the development plan and any initial and quarterly adjustments are documented and shared with all preceptors;
+- 6.4.d.(1) Each resident must have a resident development plan documented by the RPD or designee by the end of the resident orientation period; - 6.4.d.(2) On a quarterly basis, the RPD or designee must assess residents' progress and determine if the development plan needs to be adjusted; - 6.4.d.(3) The development plan and any initial and quarterly adjustments must be documented and shared with all preceptors;

-- 6.5 Continuous Residency Program Improvement - 6.5.a.
-The RPD, residency advisory committee (RAC), and director or chief of pharmacy engages in an on-going process of assessment of the residency program including a formal annual program evaluation; - 6.5.b.
-The RPD or designee develops and implements program improvement activities to respond to the results of the assessment of the residency program; - 6.5.c.
-The residency program's continuous quality improvement process evaluates whether residents fulfill the purpose of an international advanced pharmacy practice residency program through graduate tracking; - 6.5.c.(1) Information tracked includes initial employment, and may include changes in employment, surveys of past graduates, or other applicable information.
+6.5 Continuous Residency Program Improvement

+- 6.5.a.
+The RPD, residency advisory committee (RAC), and director or chief of pharmacy must engage in an on-going process of assessment of the residency program including a formal annual program evaluation; - 6.5.b.
+The RPD or designee must develop and implement program improvement activities to respond to the results of the assessment of the residency program; - 6.5.c.
+The residency program's continuous quality improvement process must evaluate whether residents fulfill the purpose of an international pharmacy practice residency program through graduate tracking; - 6.5.c.(1) Information tracked must include initial employment, and may include changes in employment, surveys of past graduates, or other applicable information.